willruggiano/senior-assessment/README.md

 Welcome to your final assessment at Fullstack Academy!

-Good luck!
+You will have *2 hours* to complete this assessment.

 # Resources